MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/introduction-to-adapter-objects.md

 (For SCSI devices capable of bus-master DMA, the SCSI port driver sets up adapter objects for HBA-specific SCSI miniport drivers.
 The miniport driver's [*HwScsiFindAdapter*](https://msdn.microsoft.com/library/windows/hardware/ff557300) routine supplies the port driver with adapter-specific data.)

-See [Using System DMA](using-system-dma.md) and [Using Bus-Master DMA](using-bus-master-dma.md) for more information about when and how drivers use adapter objects and *AdapterControl* routines.
+For more information see [Using System DMA](using-system-dma.md) and [Using Bus-Master DMA](using-bus-master-dma.md) files about when and how drivers use adapter objects and *AdapterControl* routines.